 Did you know Chrome can perform a comprehensive audit of a web page and analyze many different categories such as Performance, SEO, Best Practices, Accessibility, Progressive Web Application compliance and more?

 Now let's click the Run audits.
 Chrome analyzes your page for various potential problems in the selected categories.
 After the audit is done, you receive a score in each of the categories up to 100 points:

 The first category is Performance.
-It is no doubt a very important area to focus on.
+It is no doubt a crucial area to focus on.
 Especially since many users tend to have a low-quality network connection or access your site from mobile devices.
-Lighthouse takes this into consideration and simulates slow network connection and slow CPU.
+Lighthouse can take this into consideration and can simulate a slow network connection and slow CPU.
 You may be surprised how bad your site performance is under such circumstances.
 This can be configured before running the audit.

 But what's really useful is that the tool recommends you different ways how to increase the performance in your case with real data - that is how much time can you actually save by addressing various issues.

-This is a new category, not available in older versions of Lighthouse.
-It covers Search Engine Optimization.
+This category focuses on Search Engine Optimization.
 It covers mainly that your app contains enough metadata for search engines, such as HTML header meta tags, title, that page is not blocked from indexing, links have descriptive text and so on.

 Originally, before Lighthouse was integrated as a part of Chrome Dev Tools, it was available as a standalone Chrome extension.
 And it still is.
 This may be handy if you are stuck with an older version of Chrome.
 Or If you want to try the newest features of Lighthouse.
 That's because stable Chrome does not include the latest and Greatest version of Lighthouse, but the extension does.